The Best Restaurants in Disney Springs

 Chef Art Smith’s Homecomin’

-The palm trees may scream, but Florida is, indeed, a Southern state, so who better to craft signature Southern fare than Art Smith.
+Despite the iconic palm trees, Florida is, indeed, a Southern State, so who better to craft signature Southern fare than Art Smith.
 The celebrity chef is a sixth-generation Floridian with ample respect for locally raised foods and a gift for modern twists.
 Weekend brunch at Chef Art Smith’s Homecomin’ best shows off his bounty.
 The farm-to-fork menu touts housemade sugar donuts with buttermilk-brined fried chicken, and enhances an egg platter with pimento cheese.
 Start with a blueberry mimosa or a Southern Mary with pecan-smoked bacon and fried green tomato.
 Lunch and dinner involve daring takes on Dixie too.
 That begins with high-class moonshine and progresses to chicken-and-dumpling soup, Church Lady deviled eggs and hummingbird cake.
 There’s even a back porch, which is the ideal dining spot.

 Go to: Homecoming Kitchen